Valpertui/ntfsosx/README.md

 diskutils eject /Volumes/DeviceName
 ~~~

-* You can create a symbolic link to it on the desktop by doing :
+* To create a symbolic link to it on the desktop :
   `ln -s /Volumes/DeviceName ~/Desktop/DeviceName`
 * If you want to remove the symlink : `rm -f ~/Desktop/DeviceName`
 * If you want to remove ntfs support : `sudo rm -f /etc/fstab`